apdev/apdevblog.com/source/_posts/2014-02-10-weekly-digest-3.markdown

 comments: true
 categories: digest
 ---
 This week's digest is about optimization - how to get more out of mobile performance, Responsive Web Design, your tools, your daily working hours and JS in general.
-Have reading.
+Have reading.<!-- more -->

 - [Responsive Web Design Performance](http://programming.oreilly.com/2014/02/responsive-web-design-performance.html)
 Etsy's Lara Swanson talks "mobile first" (Design + Performance)